ibexa/documentation-developer/docs/updating/from_2.5/to_3.3.latest.md

 #### Update entity managers

 Version v3.3.2 introduces new entity managers.
-To ensure that they work in multi-repository setups, you must update the GraphQL schema.
+To ensure that they work in multi-repository setups, you must update the Doctrine schema.
 You do this manually by following this procedure:

 1. Run the `php bin/console cache:clear` command to generate the service container.